 Of course that’s not really the tradition is it?

 The tradition and true reason for celebrating Thanksgiving is to do just that – give thanks.
-I won’t go into a history lesson here but if you need a refresher course, click here.
+I won’t go into a Thanksgiving history lesson here.

 He said thanks for each person in our family individually; for the health of our family members, specifically noting those who had not been well; for the food we were eating and the home we live in.
 Out of the mouths of babes – right?